 When it’s worth talking to a doctor

 Most of the time, an “outie vagina” is nothing to worry about, and it doesn’t require any medical attention.
 But, if you do experience discomfort — like chafing or pain during sex — it’s absolutely okay to speak with a healthcare provider.
-They can offer guidance on options for managing discomfort, whether through non-surgical solutions or, in rare cases, a surgical approach.
+They can offer guidance on options for managing discomfort through non-surgical solutions or, in rare cases, a surgical approach.

 It’s also a good idea to consult a doctor if you notice any sudden changes in your vulva’s appearance or unusual discharge.
 These could signal an unrelated health issue, so it’s worth getting checked out to stay on top of your health.